robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 f(a)=b
 $$
 indicates that $f$ assigns the element $b \in B$ to $a$.
 Here $b$ would be called the $value$ of $f$ at argument $a$.
+## Defining Functions
+Every function can be described in four ways: algebraically (formula), numerically (a table), graphically, or in words.
 Functions are often defined by formulas, for example $f_{1}(x)::=\frac{1}{x^{2}}$.
 Notice how this won't assign a value for every element in the domain (value at 0 will be undefined).

 **Support** of the function - The set of domain elements for which a function is defined.